Axel-ex/CPP_modules/CPP04/ex03/README.md

    - Concrete class implementing `IMateriaSource`.
    - Handles the learning and creation of materials.

-## Memory Management Approach
+### Memory Management Approach

-1. **Dynamic Memory Allocation**:
-   - Use dynamic memory allocation for materials to ensure proper lifetime management.

-3. **Floor Singleton Class**:
    - Materials unequipped by characters are not immediately deleted but are stored for later cleanup.
    - Utilize a singleton class called `Floor` to manage dropped materials that are not currently equipped.
    - This approach prevents immediate deletion of unequipped materials and allows for centralized cleanup.
+   - **DISCLAIMER** STL is not allowed in this module hence the need to implement a list structure.